MetraPark in Billings to serve as site for coronavirus patients needing shelter

-An isolation unit and quarantine site is being set up at the MetraPark Pavilion, according to information released Friday by the United Health Command.
+An isolation unit and quarantine site is being set up at the MetraPark Pavilion, according to Yellowstone County's United Health Command.

-The site will be used for people awaiting COVID-19 testing results or who have tested positive for COVID-19.
-The site is planned specifically for individuals who are homeless or experiencing domestic violence and do not have a place to stay.
+The site will be for those awaiting COVID-19 testing results or who have tested positive.
+The site is planned specifically for those who are homeless or experiencing domestic violence and have not other accommodation.

 The Unified Health Command involves communication, planning and meetings among RiverStone Health, Billings Clinic, St. Vincent Healthcare and Yellowstone County Disaster and Emergency Services.

-The MetraPark site for patients will be staffed by medical, mental health and substance abuse professionals from a variety of organizations, Felton said.
+The MetraPark site for patients will be staffed by medical, mental health and substance abuse professionals from a variety of organizations, Yellowstone County Health Officer John Felton said.

 Both Felton and KC Williams, the county’s emergency services director, stressed that the MetraPark site is only for those individuals awaiting test results, or who have a confirmed positive COVID-19 test result, and lack proper housing.